lul29/Phys212/reading-guide-induction.md

 **A changing magnetic field B creates an electric field E**

 The first is how a current of electrons can create an electromagnet.
-The latter is the key to understand the electric generator and the transformer as we will see now.
+The latter is the key to understand the electric generator and the transformer as we will see later.

 Download the following simulation directly from the <a href="https://phet.colorado.edu/en/simulation/faraday" target="_blank">Phet website</a>